MMRIZE/MMM-OpenAI/README.md

 # MMM-OpenAI
-MagicMirror module for request OpenAI's API
+MagicMirror module for requesting OpenAI's API

 > DISCLAIMERS :
 > 1. This is not a `ChatGPT` module; (OpenAI has not released ChatGPT API yet.).
-This module is using OpenAI's API for text complement and image generation.
+This module uses OpenAI's API for text completion and image generation.
-> 2. I will not implement any `voice` related features into this module directrly, but if you want, you can relay that kinds of modules for your own purpose.
+> 2. I will not implement any `voice-related` features into this module directly, but if you want, you can relay those kinds of modules for your own purpose.
+(This module has much preparation to cooperate with other modules.)

 ## Screenshot

 ## Features
-- Request text compliments or image generation from OpenAI with detailed options
+- Request text completions or image generation from OpenAI with detailed options
 - Activation through TelegramBot (built-in by default)
-- Activation with notification (customizable - For developing a new module or For using current module without modification, either possible.)
+- Activation with notification (customizable - For developing a new module or For using the current module without modification, either possible.)
 - Customizable post-process (You might not need to build an external module to handle the response for your own purpose)

 ## Installation